aws-samples/busy-engineers-encryption-sdk/docs/exercises/5-multi_region.rst

             import aws_encryption_sdk
             import boto3

 :ref:`master-keys` are used by the AWS Encryption SDK to protect your data.
-The first step to using the Encryption SDK is setting up a Master Key or Master Key Provider.
-Once we set up our Master Key Provider, we won't need to keep around the key ID, so we can discard that value.
+The first step to setting up Multiple Master Keys is setting up as Master Key Provider.
+When setting up our Master Key Provider, we will be setting up a local master key (key for the region we are currently in) and a key in another region.
+Please note, the cloud formation template deployed at the end of this exercise, has already created the keys for you in two different regions, us-east-2 and us-west-2.

 .. tabs::